Warcraft III Episode 10: Point of no Return – StarCraft eSports

 Starcraft Units – Hellion

 A fast expansion-raiding unit and anti-Melee unit when transformed into Hellbats.
 With a line of effect attack, the same range as a Marine’s attack, Hellions excel at fighting in Choke Points on maps.
-With a very slow cooldown on attack and fast speed, this unit requires a lot of attention and micro-management to be effective due to its nonexistent armor and low health.
+With a very slow cooldown on attack and fast movement speed, this unit requires a lot of attention and micro-management to be effective due to its nonexistent armor and low health.

 Starcraft Missions – Autonomy